 You will have a Group Leader who will be part of the group but who will manage the logistics on the ground (so you don’t have to), as well as lots of Local Tour Guides & Experts who will show you around and give you an insight into their wonderful countries.

 Why choose Rock My Adventure?

-We live and breathe Africa travel and want you to have an amazing African Adventure that you will remember for the rest of your life.
+We live and breathe Africa travel and want you to have an amazing African adventure that you will remember for the rest of your life.

 Helen started the Helen in Wonderlust blog to dispel the myths about Africa travel and help others to see the wild, wonderful and colourful Africa she loves.
-Taking her passion and knowledge of Africa travel she created the Rock My Adventure tours.
+Taking her passion and knowledge of African travel she created the Rock My Adventure tours.

 Our aim is to literally rock your adventure and make sure you have an amazing experience on your trip to Africa by organising an epic and culturally immersive itinerary, at an affordable price but without the stress of planning and booking everything yourself.
 Plus you get the support of an awesome Rock My Adventure group leader and pre-departure support from Helen.

 Rock My Adventure tours are fun, laid-back group trips for those who want an authentic Africa backpacking/flashpacking experience but with a group of friends built in to help you make the most of your limited and precious time.
-Our groups are limited to 8 – 12 people to ensure that the trips don’t feel too ‘tour’ like and allows us to get to know each other properly and make friends as we go.
+Our groups are limited to 8 – 12 people to ensure that the trips don’t feel too ‘tour’ like and it allows us to get to know each other properly and make friends as we go.